peakshift/bitcoin-ux/payments/lightning-payments.md

 1. The payment preimage

 #### Payment hash
-Think of this as a single blob that acts as a fingerprint for the invoice.
-Each payment hash is unique and can only ever correspond to a single generated invoice.
-The payment hash is created by the recipient and given to the sender (it is contained in the invoice).
-It is used by the sender to start the process of sending the funds across to the recipient across the Lightning Network.
+Think of this as a single blob that acts as a fingerprint that secures the invoice.
+It is not related to the rest of the invoice contents in any way and a single payment hash can optionally be used to make multiple invoices (see **Hodl invoices** below).
+For a standard payment, the payment hash is included as part if an invoice created by the recipient and the invoice is given to the sender for payment.

+Payment hashes are created by first randomly selecting some secret (preimage) and then hashing this to the payment hash.

 #### Payment preimage
 Think of this as the receipt that is provided on successful delivery of a payment.
 This receipt is held secretly by the recipient and only revealed on receipt of the payment that comes in across the network.
+The sender can confirm that a given preimage is the correct one for a payment by calculating the hash and comparing to the payment hash included in the invoice.

 _**Important:** if this secret is revealed before the payment is received, other participants in the network involved in routing this particular payment can steal the funds en route before it gets to its destination.
 This could be done by passing the receipt (preimage) back up the chain without sending the payment forward to the recipient._